nannapanenir/coding-bat-solutions-java/README.md

 # coding-bat-solutions-java
-please look into the website https://codingbat.com/python to check the availble module and the please look into the module
+please look into the website https://codingbat.com/python to check the availble module and the please check this module you can find the solutions if liked give star to my repo.